rskelley9/should_I_buy_btc/README.md

-This is a CLI program that answers any question along the lines of "should I buy bitcoin?".
+This is a CLI program that answers any question along the lines of "should I buy bitcoin?" or "should I sell my bitcoins?".
+Sort of like a magic 8ball.
 I'm not a financial advisor, don't take the answers seriously.

 ### Usage
 * when the script runs, type *exit* or *quit* to terminate.
 ```
 $ git clone https://github.com/rskelley9/should_I_buy_btc.git

-$ cd should_I_buy_btc && ruby ruby_helper.sh
+$ cd should_I_buy_btc && ruby ruby_helper.rb

 #=> Ask me whether you should buy or sell Bitcoin.